Spires and top of crenelated wall of the Bodleian

 As a student on the course, you will be able to attend a wide range of public seminars organised within the department and a great variety of events across the University.
 In particular, the Global Governance and Diplomacy Public Speaker Series brings diplomatic practitioners and academic scholars to the department for public lectures.
 These enable students to interact with experienced professionals and to discuss new perspectives on current diplomatic events and global governance challenges.

-The degree's series of Plenary Lectures familiarises you with the research of core staff, sometimes followed by a walk or student-organised visit to a pub.
+The degree's series of Plenary Lectures familiarises you with the research of core staff, sometimes followed by a social event.
 Transition to graduate life is helped by a voluntary Coaching Colloquium where students can discuss academic concerns in a friendly atmosphere.

 Attendance